sntiwari1/course_recommendation_system/README.md

 -   **Docker**: Used for containerizing the application, ensuring consistent environments across development, testing, and production.
 -   **Webpack**: Bundles assets, scripts, and styles for the frontend.
--   **Babel**: Transpiles ES6+ JavaScript to ensure compatibility across all browsers.

 ## Setup and Installation